coding-enthusiastic/responsive-web-design/NOTES.md

 ```

-+ `aspect-ratio: 3/2;` - allows to define the ratio between width and height.
++ `aspect-ratio: 3/2;` - allows to define the ratio between width and height